YSayaovong/YSayaovong/README.md

 ## 🔍 About Me

-I’m a Financial Data Analyst and Mechanical Designer with over 5 years of technical experience across manufacturing, reporting, and business analytics.
-My work bridges engineering precision with financial insight—leveraging tools like Power BI, Excel, Python, and SQL to drive better decisions and optimize performance.

-With internships in DevOps and Data Engineering, I've designed scalable ETL pipelines, automated CI/CD workflows, and deployed cloud-based monitoring solutions.
-I’m now focused on transitioning fully into a Data Engineering role, where I can build data infrastructure that powers advanced analytics and business intelligence.
+Business Intelligence Analyst with 5+ years of experience transforming financial, operational, and engineering data into strategic reporting solutions.
+Skilled in building dynamic dashboards, automating performance tracking, and delivering KPI-driven insights using Power BI, Excel, SQL, and Python.
+Proven ability to manage and visualize high-value budgets ($200K+), support executive decision-making, and align cross-functional teams through data transparency and streamlined reporting.

 ## 🧰 Tech Stack